sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 !! (todo more explicit about the market dynamics right now driving people to make lots of small scientific startups and then eg get bought by sigma. then about the problem of the conflicting incentives towards interoperability -- the platforms, by design, must generate some inefficiency that makes them stay in business, eg. like pharma companies researching how to treat rather than cure diseases.)

+NIH Is doing it wrong!!!

+>>> Large-scale cloud-computing platforms are shared environments for data storage, access, and computing.
+They rely on using distributed data-storage resources for accessibility and economy of scale—similar conceptually to storage and distribution of utilities like electricity and water.
+Cloud environments thus have the potential to streamline NIH data use by allowing rapid and seamless access, as well as to improve efficiencies by minimizing infrastructure and maintenance costs.
+NIH will leverage  what is available in the private sector, either through strategic partnerships or procurement, to create a workable Platform as a Service (PaaS) environment - [NIH Strategic Plan for Data Science](https://datascience.nih.gov/strategicplan)

+!!
+This is also hugely dangerous and will be a massive moral failure.

 ### Open-Source Scientific Software

 !! (section on funding mechanisms for open source, the drive to publish separable packages rather than PR existing tools becasue of publication incentives, the lack of formal organizing systemsfor multipackage development)

+!!
+Grants for software development focus mostly on "cloud-readiness" but don't really articulate a generalized infrastructure program. https://grants.nih.gov/grants/guide/notice-files/NOT-OD-20-073.html and https://datascience.nih.gov/strategicplan

 ### The rest of us...